FogNetwork/Tsunami/README.md

 **Why is Discord not working properly?**

-Try using womginx or Corrosion.
+Try using Womginx or Corrosion.
 Refreshing the page might help

 ### Contact